-She clambered onto the back seat of my car, sat quietly, responded to this, responded to that.
+Husband and I were invited to a party, Laura was invited too.
+No need for a two car journey, we would collect Laura.
+She clambered onto the back seat of my car, sat quietly, responding to this, responding to that.
 Husband and I shared that look.

 I don’t know what she did that evening.
 She might have gone to bed or hooked up with that lad, the one who tried to kiss our bumper.

 Husband and I went home, stared at the television set, with no enthusiasm to chat.